Rush Skeletonweed

 Habitat and Origin

-Rush Skeletonweed is native to Europe and Asia.
-It was initially reported in Washington in 1938 and was suspected to have been introduced as a contaminant of livestock fodder.
+Rush Skeletonweed’s native range spans Western Europe, northern Africa, and central Asia.
+It was first reported in Washington state in 1938 and is suspected to have been accidentally introduced as a seed and animal fodder contaminant.

 Rush Skeletonweed generally prefers well-drained and light-textured soils.
-It is best suited to areas with mild winters and warm summers.
-Rush Skeletonweed can be found in fallow and abandoned fields, along roadsides, and in disturbed areas.
+It thrives in areas with mild winters and warm summers.
+Rush Skeletonweed generally struggles to compete with established native plant communities, so it’s usually found in disturbed areas such as fallow or abandoned fields and roadsides.

 Ecological: